netsec-ethz/scion-tutorials/content/sample_projects/access_camera.md

 ## imagefetcher

-!!! note
-    If you are running SCION in a VM this app is already installed.

 To use the image fetcher, you will need specify the address of an image server, for instance `17-ffaa:0:1102,[192.33.93.166]:42002`.
 Per default the client binds to localhost.
 You can specify any other client SCION address by providing the -c flag.

 A sample image server that can be contacted by any client is set up at `17-ffaa:0:1102,[192.33.93.166]:42002`.